children seated around a table, smiling and laughing while interacting with one another

 In a Stevens math circle, students are exposed to problems that touch upon a large variety of mathematical topics, including geometry, combinatorics, number theory, and logic.
 They play mathematical games—some single-player, some two-player, some collaborative—that are rich in strategy.
 And they engage in hands-on activities that allow them to explore a particular mathematical subject.
 The following is a small collection of sample materials intended to give a sense of the questions that math circle participants are asked to explore.

-Do you have additional questions or need more information?
+Have additional questions or need more info?

 Sponsors